ybnmsl/YJYpaper/README.md

 <h1 align="center">Compilation of Issues in Yang Jingyuan's Thesis</h1>

-&emsp;&emsp;This repository is dedicated to documenting the issues found in the **excellent** master's thesis by Yang Jingyuan, a student of International Economics and Trade at Wuhan University, titled "An Economic Analysis of the Impact of Fertility Behavior on Domestic Violence in China and India."
+This repository is dedicated to documenting the issues found in the **excellent** master's thesis by Yang Jingyuan, a student of International Economics and Trade at Wuhan University, titled "An Economic Analysis of the Impact of Fertility Behavior on Domestic Violence in China and India."
 I believe this repository is indeed<sup>[1]</sup> the **most comprehensive** record of errors on the entire internet.
 The original thesis can be found [here](./paper/YJYpaper.pdf).
 Everyone is welcome to comment and list more errors, or to provide addresses for reporting them.
 As shown below, this was declared by Dr. Yang herself!
 ![sm](./pic/sm.jpeg)

-❗A blogger (Li Ranyuxin) has been visited late at night by "Pink-shirt Bro" and two "Gold Bros"!!!
+❗A blogger (Li Ranyuxin) has been visited late at night by a Pink-shirt Bro and two Boys in Blue!!!
 The video is on [Quark Cloud Drive](https://pan.quark.cn/s/10cebfa84661#/list/share), and I'm suddenly feeling a bit scared!!!

 Friendly Link: [Pillar of Shame for Yang Jingyuan and Wuhan University](https://github.com/yangjingyuan0828/awesome-yangjingyuan)